kenkirito/Lectures_-Code-/README.md

-# This repo contain all the lecture codes here  ---
+# This repo contain all the lecture codes   ---

 ## First try to implement things on your own and if you have any dough regarding any lecture code then you can see here.